jfinkels/flask-restless/docs/fetching.rst

 Function evaluation
 -------------------

+*This section describes behavior that is not part of the JSON API specification.*

 If the ``allow_functions`` keyword argument to :meth:`APIManager.create_api` is set to ``True`` when creating an API for a model, then the endpoint :http:get:`/api/eval/person` will be made available.
 This endpoint responds to